aahnik/tgcf/README.md

 python3 forward.py
 ```

-You have to login for the first time using your phone number and login code.
+You have to login for the first time using your phone number (inter-national format) and login code.

 A session file called `forwarder.session` will be generated.
 Please don't delete this and make sure to keep this file secret.